PunchiiNadia/PunchiiNadia/README.md

 Engineering with empathy - integrating robotics, compassion, memory, and art for human flourishing.

-I am a compassion-driven engineering that bridges art, memory, and intelligence.
+I am a compassion-driven engineer that bridges art, memory, and intelligence.

 [Learning and Curiosity]